ROCm/hipSOLVER/docs/source/userguide_intro.rst

 Differences with the cuSOLVER API
 ==================================

-While the API of hipSOLVER is, overall, modeled after that of cuSOLVER, there are some notable differences.
+While the API of hipSOLVER is similar to that of cuSOLVER, there are some notable differences.
 In particular:

 * :ref:`hipsolverXgesvd_bufferSize <gesvd_bufferSize>` requires `jobu` and `jobv` as arguments
 * :ref:`hipsolverXgetrf <getrf>` requires `lwork` as an argument